 No matter what your shower is made of, be it ceramic or travertine, if it is not cared for regularly and properly it can get very dirty very fast.
+You do not need to worry about it, when you plan bathroom remodeling.
+If you check out https://phxhomeremodeling.com/bathroom-remodel-chandler/, you will know that there is hardly any chance your old shower will be kept.
 In many cases, an unkept shower can cause health hazards.
 Even if you have a professional cleaning service that visits your home regularly, you will still need to do a little maintenance cleaning on your own.
 Here are 5 ways to keep it looking fresh and clean every day.

 1. Wipe It Dry After Each Use

 After every shower, use a squeegee and/or a towel to get it completely dry after use.
 It will usually only take a minute or two of your time, and it will cut down on mold or mildew buildup!
 Another bonus, if you have glass shower doors this is a great way to keep soap scum and water spots off.

 Bar soap leaves a residue almost anywhere it goes.
 When you use it, that really tight feeling on your skin isn’t just from the oils on your skin being stripped off, it’s from product left behind as well.
 Using liquid body wash and other products will reduce the amount of scum left in your shower.

 3. Don’t Use Acid-Based Cleaners In Your Shower

 Acid based cleaners, such as toilet cleaners, are not good to use in your shower.
 They will very easily strip off the sealant and etch the surface.
 Look at the ingredient list of any shower cleaner you buy, and you see an acidic ingredient, don’t buy it.